Research

 Understand nanoparticle-mediated intracellular drug delivery

 How much biological drug eventually make the journey into the cells?
 This is a key question in the intracellular delivery field, but we do not have a comprehensive answer yet.
-We aim to develop simple and accurate methods to quantify intracellular delivery by bioorthogonal reactions.
+We aim to develop simple and accurate methods to evaluate intracellular delivery by bioorthogonal reactions and new imaging strategies.
 Our research will lead to a better understanding of nanomedicine and biological drugs inside cells, and eventually contribute to the development of new drug formulations in the future.